 We believe that pharmaceuticals can be developed without patents, which would result in a better and less expensive healthcare for everyone.
 “Project Marilyn” will develop a new anti-cancer compound, 9DS, which has very promising scientific results and is the best candidate for proving our social cause.

-The project has been featured on Techcrunch and wired, It only has a few hours to go (see their pledge page) and has made it’s goal.
-These crowd funded projects seam to point the way to the democratisation of how money is directed.
+The project has been featured on Techcrunch and wired, and made its goal.
+These crowdfunded projects seem to point the way to the democratisation of how money is directed.